 Claims will be considered only if the GLS damage procedure is followed.

 Article 7 Rates and Terms of Payment

-For its services, GLS maintains the rates and surcharges as contained in its brochures and product and rate cards, which can also be found on its website and can be requested from GLS.
-GLS retains the right to amend specifications, rates and/or surcharges in the interim.
-The rates and surcharges are, insofar as applicable, in EUR, ex works and exclusive of Dutch VAT.
+For the services it provides, GLS applies the rates and surcharges as set out in its Price Brochure, which is available from GLS on request.
+GLS reserves the right to change the specifications, rates and/or surcharges at any time.
+Where applicable, the rates and surcharges are in euros, ex works and exclusive of Dutch VAT

-Unless agreed otherwise, the applicable payment term shall be 14 days after the invoice date.
-If the obligation to pay is not fulfilled within the aforementioned term, the Shipper shall be in default by operation of law, without further notice of default being required therefore.
+Unless otherwise agreed in writing, the applicable payment time frame is 14 days after the invoice date.
+If the payment obligation is not met within the aforementioned time frame, the Shipper is automatically in default, without any further notice of default being required.

-A surcharge shall be levied for processing Non-Conveyables.
+A surcharge will be levied for handling Non-Conveyables.

-Additional costs arising in the context of executing the agreement on which GLS can exercise no influence, including but not limited to toll levies, kilometre charges, taxes and other levies and/or costs resulting from regulations laid down by the authorities, shall be borne by the Shipper.
-GLS shall be entitled to charge on these costs to the Shipper subsequently.
+Additional costs arising in the context of the performance of the agreement over which GLS has no control, including but not limited to tolls, kilometre-based charges, taxes and other levies and/or costs resulting from rules set by the government, will be passed on to the Shipper.
+GLS is entitled to charge these costs to the Shipper retrospectively.

-Article 8 Prohibition of set-off and suspension and supplemental security
+Article 8 Prohibition of set-off and Suspension and Additional Security

-The Shipper is obliged at all times to provide security at the first request for that which he owes or shall owe GLS.
+The Shipper is obliged to provide security upon first request, at any time, for the amounts it owes or will owe to GLS.

 Article 9 Prohibited Consignments